Central Illinois' On-Line Broadcast Museum

 WCIA Schools Central Illinois Viewers

 WCIA chose to telecast meetings of the United Nations concerning a crisis in the Middle East in July of 1958.
 Many viewers were not happy.
 The fans of the daytime serials, game shows, and off-network reruns expressed themselves loudly and clearly.
 The viewer response was overwhelmingly against carrying the CBS-TV-originated coverage.
-What many viewers didn't understand was that the
+Many viewers didn't understand that the

 network was preempting their popular shows, not WCIA.
 There were probably similar reactions from viewers of other CBS affiliates around the county.
-The one factor that makes it different when it comes to WCIA was how the station reacted to the viewer's response.
+The one factor that makes it different regarding WCIA is how the station reacted to the viewer's response.

-Before the end of the newscast which contained the editorial, WCIA reported it was necessary to call in extra help to “man” the phones and tabulate calls coming in from viewers congratulating the station on its policy statement.
-The station told of more than 120 calls were counted in the first hour following the newscast and the editorial.
+Before the end of the newscast containing the editorial, WCIA reported it was necessary to call in extra help to “man” the phones and tabulate calls from viewers congratulating the station on its policy statement.
+The station said more than 120 calls were counted in the first hour following the newscast and the editorial.
 Over 200 calls were counted by noon the next day.
 Virtually all of the calls were in support of the programming decision of WCIA.

-The editorial was repeated the following day during its newscasts, and over 900 calls were counted and an untold number of letters were received by Channel 3 later.
-From all of the phone calls, only 20 were received opposing WCIA's coverage.
+The editorial was repeated the following day during its newscasts, and over 900 calls were counted, and an untold number of letters were received by Channel 3 later.
+From all the phone calls, only 20 were received opposing WCIA's coverage.

 WCIA Archive Pictures